jguida941/-adaptive-hashmap-studio/upgrade.md

 - **Testing & Quality Gates**: No automated unit/integration tests, fuzzing, or load validation; manual audit only.
 No static typing enforcement beyond annotations, no linting, no CI pipeline.
 - **Configuration & Error Handling**: Config via env vars/ad-hoc arguments; no schema validation or hot reload.
 CSV parsing lacks schema validation and emits inconsistent exit codes/error envelopes.
 - **Observability**: Metrics limited to a handful of counters/gauges; no histograms, latency breakdown per op, or persistent export.
 Logging handled via root logger without structured output or rotation.
-- **Security**: Snapshots rely on pickle (unsafe for untrusted input).
-HTTP dashboard has no auth/TLS; metrics parser is regex-based.
+- **Security**: Snapshots previously relied on pickle (unsafe for untrusted input).
+HTTP dashboard had no auth/TLS; metrics parser is regex-based.
 No resource quota protections.
+  - **Status:** Snapshot loading now flows through a restricted allowlist (`safe_pickle`), and dashboard clients enforce token auth end-to-end.
+TLS/quota enforcement remains on the roadmap.
 - **Distribution & Ops**: No Dockerfile, pyproject, requirements, binaries, or release automation.
 No story for Prometheus/Grafana, upstream API integration, or packaging for pip/brew.
 - **UX & Automation**: Dashboard is poll-only with minimal interactivity; no TUI for terminal use; no batch benchmark pipeline with reports.